 surgical removal of part of the colon.

-large varicose veins inside the rectum or colon.
+enlarged or swollen veins inside the rectum or colon.
 They don’t cause cancer or become cancer, but they can cause pain, itching, and irritation.
 They can also cause slight bleeding, which can result in a positive fecal occult blood test or fecal immunochemical test even when no cancer is present.
 See also colon, colorectal cancer screening, fecal immunochemical test, fecal occult blood test, rectum.

 enlargement of the liver.